open/close all folders

 - Why Did It Have to Be Snakes?: He's terrified of ghosts.

 Voiced by: Kinya Kotani (Japanese), Lyon Smith (English)Magma was originally a wanderer, but later became a full-fledged Spider Rider.
 He despises the Insectors/Invectids, due to the fact that they killed his family, and that his spider's sister is under their control.
-His favorite thing in life is the hero Quake.
-He can also be very calm and laid back.
+He's a fan of the hero Quake.
+He's very calm and laid back.

-- Badass Normal: Magma's one of the series strongest humans, even without his spider rider armor.
+- Badass Normal: He's one of the series strongest humans, even without his rider armor.

-- Doomed Hometown: His village was destroyed in a fire set by the Insectors.
+- Doomed Hometown: His village was destroyed in a fire created by the Insectors.
 He was the only survivor.

 - The Big Guy: Mamga's the strongman of the team.

 - Overshadowed by Awesome: He proved himself the physically strongest of the riders in his first appearance.
 This achievement is later glossed over whenever Hunter gets powered up by the Oracle Keys.

 - Race Lift: Although his actual race is unstated, he had dark skin in the novels.